Jordan Airdrops Medical Supplies To Gaza Hospital

-(MENAFN- Famagusta Gazette) A Jordanian Royal Air Force aircraft Monday airdropped urgent medical supplies to the Jordanian field hospital in the Gaza Strip, reported Jordan's state-run Petra News Agency.
+AMMAN, Nov 6 (NNN-PETRA) – A Jordanian Royal Air Force aircraft, today airdropped urgent medical supplies to the Jordanian field hospital in the Gaza Strip.

-“Our fearless air force personnel airdropped at midnight urgent medical aid to the Jordanian field hospital in Gaza,” said King Abdullah II of Jordan on his X account Monday, reaffirming his support for the Palestinian people.
+“Our fearless air force personnel airdropped at midnight urgent medical aid to the Jordanian field hospital in Gaza,” said King Abdullah II of Jordan, on his X account today, reaffirming his support for the Palestinian people.

-The Jordanian field hospital has been treating the wounded from Gaza despite all the challenges and difficulties and performing its humanitarian role to alleviate the suffering of people in the Palestinian enclave, the report said. ■
+The Jordanian field hospital has been treating the wounded from Gaza, despite all the challenges and difficulties and performing its humanitarian role to alleviate the suffering of people in the Palestinian enclave, the report said.– NNN-PETRA

 Legal Disclaimer: